X-I-A/xia-tutorial-api-01-01/Readme.md

 Action is a method which meets two requirements:
 * Defined in `_actions` class attributes of Document. `out` means the output type.
-If the `out` object is a subclass of `XiaFileMsg` of `xia-api` package, the output of API will be a file to be downloaded
+    * Note: If the `out` object is a subclass of `XiaFileMsg` of `xia-api` package, the output of API will be a file to be downloaded
 ```
 class PurchaseOrder(Document):
     _actions = {"set_paid": {"out": XiaActionResult}}